Table Of Contents

 Not every individual with BPH requires surgery.
 Doctors evaluate symptoms, medical history, and test results before recommending treatment.

-- Develop bladder complications due to prostate enlargement
+- Develop bladder or kidney complications due to prostate enlargement

 One reason this procedure remains widely used is its predictable results.
 By physically removing obstructive tissue, urinary symptoms often improve significantly.